Quick Answer

 3. Output Review (for Pro/Enterprise)

 Paid plans include optional human-in-the-loop review for high-stakes use cases (e.g., legal, medical, or financial advice).
-This adds an extra safety net.
+This adds an extra safety net for enterprise users deploying Claude in regulated industries.

 | Feature | Claude AI | ChatGPT | Google Gemini |